A teacher is accused of calling military 'lowest of our low'

 A student says he captured the comments on video during teacher Gregory Salcido's class.

-Salcido teaches history at El Rancho High School in Pico Rivera and serves as a city council member in the southeastern Los Angeles county.
+Salcido teaches history at El Rancho High School in Pico Rivera and serves as a city council member in the southeastern Los Angeles County community.

 The video doesn't show Salcido's face, but the Pico Rivera City Council acknowledged it's him in a statement it issued to condemn the comments.